ipfs-shipyard/go-libp2p-kitsune/README.md

 Enabling the preload functionality allows Kitsune to act as a proxy for the js-ipfs preload nodes.
-Apart from the basic functionality of allowing upstream peers to get bitswap data from the downstream peers, it will:
+Apart from the basic functionality of allowing upstream peers to get bitswap data from the downstream peers, it will enable the `/api/v0/refs` GRPC endpoint.

-* Enable the `/api/v0/refs` GRPC endpoint.
 The preloads use this for 2 things:

-  * Pre-cache a whole IPLD graph and allow js-ipfs node to get all the associated blocks in parallel
+* To pre-cache a whole IPLD graph and allow a js-ipfs node to get all the associated blocks in parallel
 * When adding a file to IPFS, js-ipfs will call `/api/v0/refs?recursive=true&arg=<CID>`.
   This starts a bitswap session from the preload node to the js-ipfs node, so that the data is preserved in case e.g. of a browser reload

 This second case means that we need to enable a limited version of Bitswap going the inverse way: WANTs from downstream nodes and BLOCKs to upstream nodes.
 Calling